wp-plugins/sportspress/readme.txt

 Yes, CSV importers are included with the plugin.
 Go to Tools > Import and choose from one of the SportsPress CSV importers.
 When importing events, be sure to use the date format yyyy/mm/dd.

 == Changelog ==

+= 0.8 =
+* Feature - New shortcode event_results.
+* Feature - New shortcode event_details.
+* Feature - New shortcode event_performance.
+* Feature - New blocks layout to display calendars in fixtures/results style.
+* Feature - New player statistics calculate values using performance and metrics.
+* Feature - New staff profiles.
+* Feature - New System Status screen in admin.
+* Feature - Add status selector to calendars and event widgets.
+* Feature - Add ability to display statistics and metrics in player lists.
+* Feature - Add time/results column to event list.
+* Feature - Link WP user roles with players and staff.
+* Feature - Display player substitutions in event page.
+* Feature - Option to group player lists by position.
+* Feature - Option to display outcomes in event results.
+* Refactor - Player profiles now use statistics and performance.
+* Refactor - Split admin CSS files for better performance.
+* Tweak - Display player numbers in admin.
+* Tweak - Move SportsPress settings to top-level page.
+* Tweak - Link date to event page in event list.
+* Tweak - Load Google Maps script only when needed.
+* Tweak - Add descriptions to configure screen for clarity.
+* Tweak - Create dedicated settings tab for text settings.
+* Tweak - Remove redundant border from pagination table.
+* Tweak - Display players and teams as total count in admin.
+* Fix - Display player number when 0 or 00.
+* Fix - Enable changing variable name or key from quick edit.
+* Fix - Team data saving issue.
+* Fix - Display all future events in venue archive.
+* Fix - Display all metrics instead of filtering by position.
+* Localization - Croatian translation by i__k.
+* Localization - Greek translation by Spirossmil.
+* Localization - Portuguese (Brazil) translation by rochester.
+* Localization - Russian translation by Selskei.
+* Localization - Slovenian translation by BOCo.
+* Localization - Update translations.

 = 0.7.4 =
 * Feature - Shortcode added to display single event content.